Summary

 -

-Date Item Description June 20, 2024 CR-101 WSR 24-13-117 Code Reviser 101 Proposal statement of Inquiry to repeal chapter 246-366A WAC, amend WAC 246-366-005, and repeal WAC 246-366-160 April 21, 2025 CR-102 WSR 25-09-121 Code Reviser 102 Proposed Rule Making to repeal chapter 246-366A WAC, amend WAC 246-366-005, and repeal WAC 246-366-160 June 18, 2025 CR-103 WSR 25-13-109 Code Reviser 103 Rulemaking Order to repeal chapter 246-366A WAC, amend WAC 246-366-005, and repeal WAC 246-366-160 June 23, 2025 Concise Explanatory Statement - Repeal chapter 246-366A WAC Summary of comments received, and action taken by the Board to repeal chapter 246-366A WAC, amend WAC 246-366-005, and repeal WAC 246-366-160 - Table 4: Related Documents chapter 246-366A Rule Filings to Extend the Rule
+Date Item Description June 20, 2024 CR-101 WSR 24-13-117 Code Reviser 101 Proposal statement of Inquiry to repeal chapter 246-366A WAC, amend WAC 246-366-005, and repeal WAC 246-366-160 April 21, 2025 CR-102 WSR 25-09-121 Code Reviser 102 Proposed Rule Making to repeal chapter 246-366A WAC, amend WAC 246-366-005, and repeal WAC 246-366-160 June 18, 2025 CR-103 WSR 25-13-109 Code Reviser 103 Rulemaking Order to repeal chapter 246-366A WAC, amend WAC 246-366-005, and repeal WAC 246-366-160 June 23, 2025 Concise Explanatory Statement - Repeal chapter 246-366A WAC Summary of comments received, and action taken by the Board to repeal chapter 246-366A WAC, amend WAC 246-366-005, and repeal WAC 246-366-160 - Table 4: Historical Rule Filings for Chapter 246-366A WAC

 -

 Date Item Description May 21, 2010 CR-103 WSR 10-12-018 Board voted March 10, 2010, to delay the effective date of the rules to July 1, 2011 May 3, 2011 CR-103 WSR 11-10-080 Board voted April 13, 2011, to delay the effective date to July 1, 2013 April 11, 2013 CR-103 WSR 13-09-040 Board voted March 13, 2013, to delay the effective date to July 1, 2015.
-April 15, 2015 CR-103 WSR 15-09-070 Board voted March 11, 2015, to delay the effective date to July 1, 2017 June 28, 2017 CR-103 WSR 17-14-055 Board voted June 14, 2017, to delay the effective date to August 1, 2019 July 2, 2019 CR-103 WSR 19-14-107 Board voted June 12, 2019, to delay the effective date to August 1, 2021 July 1, 2021 CR-103 WSR 21-14-056 Board voted June 9, 2021, to delay the effective date to August 1, 2022 June 24, 2022 CR-103 WSR 22-14-021 Board voted June 8, 2022, to delay the effective date to August 1, 2023 July 19, 2023 CR-103 WSR 23-16-005 Board voted June 14, 2023, to delay the effective date to August 1, 2024 June 28, 2024 CR-103 WSR 24-14-089 Board voted June 12, 2024, to delay the effective date to September 1, 2025 - Table 5: Related Documents to chapter 246-366A WAC History
+April 15, 2015 CR-103 WSR 15-09-070 Board voted March 11, 2015, to delay the effective date to July 1, 2017 June 28, 2017 CR-103 WSR 17-14-055 Board voted June 14, 2017, to delay the effective date to August 1, 2019 July 2, 2019 CR-103 WSR 19-14-107 Board voted June 12, 2019, to delay the effective date to August 1, 2021 July 1, 2021 CR-103 WSR 21-14-056 Board voted June 9, 2021, to delay the effective date to August 1, 2022 June 24, 2022 CR-103 WSR 22-14-021 Board voted June 8, 2022, to delay the effective date to August 1, 2023 July 19, 2023 CR-103 WSR 23-16-005 Board voted June 14, 2023, to delay the effective date to August 1, 2024 June 28, 2024 CR-103 WSR 24-14-089 Board voted June 12, 2024, to delay the effective date to September 1, 2025 - Table 5: Historical Supporting Documents for Chapter 246-366A WAC

 -

-Date Item Description June 2009 Summary of Cost/Benefit Analysis Summary of cost-benefit analysis performed for the 2009 rulemaking of chapter 246-366A WAC June 2009 Cost vs. Benefit Estimates Based on 2009 Preliminary Significant Analysis A line-by-line summary of the cost to implement chapter 246-366A versus the benefit received by implementing the rule June 2009 chapter 246-366A WAC Significant Analysis Cost analysis of each section of chapter 246-366A WAC May 17, 2021 Meeting Summary Notes Environmental Health Committee Special Meeting June 9, 2021 School Environmental Health and Safety Rules Meeting Memo Board of Health Meeting June 9, 2021 Presentation Board of Health Meeting July 19, 2021 Meeting Summary Notes Environmental Health Committee Special Meeting May 16, 2022 Meeting Summary Notes Environmental Health Committee Special Meeting June 8, 2022 Cover Memo Board of Health Meeting June 8, 2022 Presentation Board of Health Meeting June 14, 2023 Cover Memo Board of Health Meeting June 14, 2023 Presentation Board of Health Meeting - Table 6: Correspondence to the Board regarding chapter 246-366A WAC
+Date Item Description June 2009 Summary of Cost/Benefit Analysis Summary of cost-benefit analysis performed for the 2009 rulemaking of chapter 246-366A WAC June 2009 Cost vs. Benefit Estimates Based on 2009 Preliminary Significant Analysis A line-by-line summary of the cost to implement chapter 246-366A versus the benefit received by implementing the rule June 2009 chapter 246-366A WAC Significant Analysis Cost analysis of each section of chapter 246-366A WAC May 17, 2021 Meeting Summary Notes Environmental Health Committee Special Meeting June 9, 2021 School Environmental Health and Safety Rules Meeting Memo Board of Health Meeting June 9, 2021 Presentation Board of Health Meeting July 19, 2021 Meeting Summary Notes Environmental Health Committee Special Meeting May 16, 2022 Meeting Summary Notes Environmental Health Committee Special Meeting June 8, 2022 Cover Memo Board of Health Meeting June 8, 2022 Presentation Board of Health Meeting June 14, 2023 Cover Memo Board of Health Meeting June 14, 2023 Presentation Board of Health Meeting - Table 6: Correspondence to the Board regarding Chapter 246-366A WAC

 -

-Date Item February 12, 2008 Representative Shay Schual-Berke February 18, 2008 House Capital Budget Committee March 24, 2008 Senate Early Learning and K-12 Education Committee October 17, 2008 Senate Early Learning and K-12 Committee and House Appropriations Subcommittee on Education March 26, 2009 Speaker Frank Chopp - Table 7: Correspondence from the Board regarding chapter 246-366A WAC
+Date Item February 12, 2008 Representative Shay Schual-Berke February 18, 2008 House Capital Budget Committee March 24, 2008 Senate Early Learning and K-12 Education Committee October 17, 2008 Senate Early Learning and K-12 Committee and House Appropriations Subcommittee on Education March 26, 2009 Speaker Frank Chopp - Table 7: Correspondence from the Board regarding Chapter 246-366A WAC

 -